ccnydss/bioanimation/HOME.md

 This is the documentation for the bioanimation code.

+main.js --The main file that initialize all the scripts

 ## Set up instructions
 Clone the repository, make sure you have the latest versions of NodeJS and NPM, then run `npm install` inside the bioanimation directory.